ParallelProductions/Spongebob_Resurrected_Remake/README.md

-This is a Remaster/Remake of SpongeBob SquarePants: Revenged of the Flying Dutchman for the PS2/GC in Unreal Engine 5.
+This is a Remaster/Remake of SpongeBob SquarePants: Revenge of the Flying Dutchman for the PS2/GC in Unreal Engine 5.

 <a href="https://imgur.com/RYYuhPE"><img src="https://i.imgur.com/RYYuhPE.png" title="source: imgur.com" /></a>